daler/pybedtools/docs/source/filtering.rst

     chr1	150	500	feature3	0	-
     <BLANKLINE>

 The :meth:`filter` method will pass its `*args` and `**kwargs` to the function provided.
-So here is a more generic case would be the following, where the function is defined once and different arguments are passed in for filtering on different lengths:
+So here is a more generic case, where the function is defined once and different arguments are passed in for filtering on different lengths:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE